Here’s a look at the life of Emperor Emeritus Akihito of Japan.

 Marriage: Michiko Shoda (April 10, 1959-present)

-Children: Nori no miya Sayako Naishinnô, Princess Sayako (April 8, 1969) (aka Princess Nori); Akishino no miya Fumihito Shinnô, Prince Akishino (November 30, 1965); Hiro no miya Naruhito Shinnô, Crown Prince Naruhito (February 23, 1960)
+Children: Nori no miya Sayako Naishinnô, Princess Sayako (aka Princess Nori); Akishino no miya Fumihito Shinnô, Prince Akishino; Hiro no miya Naruhito Shinnô, Emperor Naruhito

-Other Facts The Chrysanthemum Throne is the oldest hereditary monarchy in the world.
-Records show the imperial line to be an unbroken one for fourteen centuries.
-Akihito is the 125th Emperor of Japan, a direct descendant of Japan's first emperor Jimmu, circa 660 BC.
+The Chrysanthemum Throne is the oldest hereditary monarchy in the world.
+Records show the imperial line to be unbroken for fourteen centuries.
+Akihito was the 125th Emperor of Japan, a direct descendant of Japan’s first emperor Jimmu, circa 660 BC.

-He is the world's only monarch with the title Emperor.
+Japan is the only country in the world where the monarch holds the title of Emperor.

 Akihito is the fifth child and first son of Emperor Hirohito and Empress Nagako.
-Akihito means shining pinnacle of virtue, Tsugunomiya means prince of the august succession and enlightened benevolence means.
+Akihito means “shining pinnacle of virtue,” and Tsugunomiya means “prince of the august succession and enlightened benevolence.”

-He is the first Japanese crown prince to marry a commoner.
+He was the first Japanese crown prince to marry a commoner.

-2,500 dignitaries from 158 countries attended the Sokui-no-Rei enthronement ceremony.
+At least 2,500 dignitaries from 158 countries attended the Sokui-no-Rei enthronement ceremony in 1990.
 The ceremony lasted about 30 minutes and the event cost the Japanese people about $80 million (Y10 billion).

-1953 - Represents Japan at the coronation of Queen Elizabeth II and visits thirteen other countries in Europe and North America.
+1953 - Represents Japan at the coronation of Queen Elizabeth II and visits 13 other countries in Europe and North America.

 January 7, 1989 - Accepts possession of the sacred sword, beads and mirror of the Sun-Goddess Amaterasu Omikami, upon the death of his father, Emperor Hirohito.

-November 12, 1990 - Ascends to the Chrysanthemum Throne as the 125th Emperor of Japan, one year and ten months after the death of his father, Emperor Hirohito.
+November 12, 1990 - Ascends to the Chrysanthemum Throne as the 125th Emperor of Japan, one year and 10 months after the death of his father, Emperor Hirohito.

-1998 - A state visit to London brings out many demonstrations by British WWII prisoners-of-war demanding a formal apology and compensation for the treatment of POWs at the hands of Japanese soldiers.
+May 1998 - A state visit to London triggers demonstrations by British WWII prisoners-of-war demanding a formal apology and compensation for the treatment of POWs at the hands of Japanese soldiers.

-January 18, 2003 - Successfully undergoes surgery for prostate cancer that had been diagnosed in December of 2002.
+January 18, 2003 - Successfully undergoes surgery for prostate cancer that was diagnosed in December 2002.

 July 14-16, 2009 - Emperor Akihito and Empress Michiko visit Hawaii.
 They do not visit Pearl Harbor, but lay a wreath at the National Memorial Cemetery of the Pacific for veterans of both world wars, the Korean and Vietnam conflicts.

-November 13, 2009 -- Along with Empress Michiko, meets President Barack Obama in Japan.
+November 13, 2009 - Along with Empress Michiko, meets US President Barack Obama in Japan.

 December 2010 - Admits to having hearing problems.